From 5 Aspects to Know About DPF Regeneration and DPF Regeneration Scanner Recommended

 We can look at the following 2 situations:

-① If the vehicle is in stop-and-go traffic or on a short trip, the DPF may not have the opportunity to regenerate itself and manual regeneration is required to prevent blockage and potential damage to the engine.
+① If the vehicle is in stop-and-go traffic or on a short trip, the DPF may not have the opportunity to regenerate itself and manual regeneration may be required to help prevent blockage and potential engine-related issues.

 ② Some vehicles have sensors to detect when the DPF gets too full and trigger regeneration faster.
 Other vehicles may experience longer intervals between regenerations if the vehicle is primarily driven on the highway or under a light load.

-In general, DPF regeneration occurs every 300 to 600 miles (480 to 965 km).
+In general, DPF regeneration often occurs within a range of approximately 300 to 600 miles (480 to 965 km), depending on operating conditions.
 But the above two cases tell us that the frequency of regeneration depends on many factors, such as driving style, vehicle load and operating conditions.

 How do you trigger DPF regenerations?